yellowbean/absbox-doc/docs/source/modeling.rst

 There are 5 reusable building blocks: ``<DatePattern>``, ``<Formula>``, ``<Condition>``, ``<Curve>``, ``<Pricing Method>``, all of them are being used in different components.

 .. note::
-   It looks boring at first place to learn the ``Building Blocks`` but these are essential.
+   It looks boring at first place to learn the ``Building Blocks`` but these are well designed and are essential to tackle the complexity of structured finance.

 DatePattern